dfinity/quill/CONTRIBUTING.md

 Quill has three kinds of tests to be aware of:

 - Rust unit tests.
 Add these whenever internal helpers are added or changed, using standard Rust test conventions.
 - Output tests.
-These are located in `tests/commands`.
+These are located in `tests/output-tests`.
 Add these whenever the command interface is updated.
-Each test is a shell script dry-running a `quill` command; its output is checked against a similarly named file in `tests/outputs`.
-Run `tests/fix_outputs.sh $YOUR_TEST` to generate this file for a new test, and then `tests/run.sh` to run the tests.
+Each test is an integration test dry-running a `quill` command; its output is checked against a file in `outputs`.
+Set `FIX_OUTPUTS=1` when running `cargo test` to generate this file for a new test.
 Ensure that the output contains Candid field names rather than field hashes.
 - End-to-end tests.
 These are located in `e2e/tests-quill`.
 These should be added whenever a test needs to be run against a real replica.
 They are run with [`bats`](https://github.com/bats-core/bats-core), and you will need to install [`dfx`](https://github.com/dfinity/sdk) and [`bats-support`](https://github.com/ztombol/bats-support), and point the `BATSLIB` environment variable to the `bats-support` installation path.
 More examples of writing tests for our E2E test setup can be found in the [SDK repository](https://github.com/dfinity/sdk).

 The latter two require you to have run `cargo build` before executing them.